dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXMalwareCount| Total number of malware samples analyzed by AlienVault Labs which have been observed connecting to the given IP. |
 | $AVOTXMalwareSHA256Hashes| SHA256 hashes of malware files analyzed by AlienVault Labs which have been observed connecting to the given IP. |

-### IP URL Report
+### Retrieve IP URL Report

 Report of the URLs analyzed by AlienVault Labs on the given IP.

+- input : A IPv4 or IPv6 address

 ```
 _fetch $SrcIP from testingintegrations limit 1
 >>_lookup alienvaultotx get_IP_url_report $SrcIP
 ```

+###### Sample walkthrough video for IP URL report

 [![Get IP URL Report Walkthrough Video](readme-media/GIFs/get_ip_url_report.gif)](https://youtu.be/O_3QhKm92j4)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|